 3. Amplification or electronics are possible, however the composer will be responsible for the operation of the electronic elements.

-4. An anonymous recording of the work may be included in .mp3 format.
+4. An anonymous audio recording or MIDI file of the work may be included.
 Recordings are welcome but not required.

 5. The duration of the piece must be under twelve (12) minutes.